 Chiropractors can treat general aches and pains including those of joints, muscle spasms and cramp, frozen shoulders, shoulder or elbow pain, or tennis elbow which all may arise as a result of sports injuries.
 They can also help with the short term management of ankle sprains and plantar fasciitis.

 Our ultrasound service may be recommended to help come to an accurate diagnosis and contribute towards a plan of management for common sports injuries.

 People who do exercise and sports also run the risk of recurring injuries.
 These are different from the acute "sprains or tears" and usually build up slowly.
 For example runners and footballers often have recurring hamstring injuries.
 A pelvic or hip problem may not give pain, but will cause an immediate tightening of the hamstring muscle to compensate, therefore making it much more susceptible to injury.

 When an injury becomes recurring, it is usually because of a chronic "overload" from some other part of the body.

 The key to treating these conditions successfully is to understand the exact mechanics of the spine and joints, and to restore them to optimum function.
 This will often lead to a dramatic improvement in performance, because every joint and muscle is working to its maximum potential.

 Many professional sports teams use chiropractors.
-Kay has treated athletes at the London 2012 Olympic and Paralympic Clinic as part of the medical team.
-For the last decade she has also worked with Trowbridge Rugby Club treating pitch side injuries. http://www.trowbridgerfc.co.uk
+Kay has treated athletes at the London 2012 Olympic and Paralympic Clinic and the 2017 IAAF World Championships as part of the medical team.
+From 2004-2017 she worked with Trowbridge Rugby Club assessing and treating pitch side injuries. http://www.trowbridgerfc.co.uk